scicloj/tablecloth.time/development-plan.md

      - `bucket-every-col`
      - (optionally) a few basic field extractors over datetime columns.

+2. **Binary search helper:**
+   - Implement binary search for time slicing (lower/upper bound finding).
+   - Always use binary search (no conditional logic based on size).
+   - Options: write custom implementation or leverage Java's `Arrays.binarySearch`.

-2. **Dataset API:**
+3. **Dataset API:**
-   - Add `index-by` / `with-time-axis` to mark a time axis.
-   - Implement `slice` that:
-     - Can take an explicit time column.
+   - Implement `slice-by` taking explicit time column argument.
-     - Or uses the axis from metadata.
+   - Default: check sortedness (O(n)), error if not sorted.
+   - Option `{:sorted? true}`: skip sortedness check for performance.
+   - Use binary search to find range, then `tc/select-rows`.
    - Implement `add-bucket-column` and `rollup-every` built on `bucket-every-col` and standard `group-by`/`aggregate`.

-3. **Reuse from gnomon:**
+4. **Reuse from gnomon:**
    - Port tests and semantics from the gnomon repo (especially for `down-to-nearest`, `->every`, and conversion behaviors) into `tablecloth.time` tests.
    - Use those semantics to guide the column-level and dataset-level implementations.

-4. **De-prioritize gnomon as a standalone library** until/unless a clear general JVM use case emerges.
+5. **De-prioritize gnomon as a standalone library** until/unless a clear general JVM use case emerges.

 ---